 NSW Record of School Achievement (RoSA) is issued to students by the NSW Education Standards Authority (NESA).
-The ROSA is a testamur document showing the student's name and school and indicating their record of achievements.
+The RoSA is a testamur document showing the student's name and school and indicating their record of achievements.

-It is proposed that to qualify for the award of a Record of School Achievement (RoSA), a student must have:
+It is proposed that to qualify for the award of NSW Education Standards Authority (NESA), a student must have:

-- attended a government school, an accredited non-government school or a recognised school outside NSW - undertaken and completed courses of study that satisfy the NSW Education Standards Authority (NESA) curriculum and assessment requirements for the Record of School Achievement - complied with any other regulations or requirements (such as attendance) imposed by the Minister or NESA and - completed Year 10.
+- attended a government school, an accredited non-government school or a recognised school outside NSW undertaken and completed courses of study that satisfy NESA curriculum and assessment requirements for the Record of School Achievement - complied with any other regulations or requirements (such as attendance) imposed by the Minister or NESA and - completed Year 10.

-Courses Studied by Candidates in 2021
+Courses Studied by Candidates in 2023

-Mandatory: English, Mathematics, Science, Personal Development, Health and Physical Education (PDHPE),

-History and Geography

-Electives: Big History, Carers, Child Studies, Commerce, Electronics, Dance, Drama, History Elective,

-Information Software Technology, Multimedia, Food Technology, Metal, Italian, Music, Psychology,

-Sport Science, Textiles Technology, Timber and Furnishings, Visual Arts, Work Education.
+- Mandatory: English, Mathematics, Science, Personal Development, Health and Physical Education (PDHPE), History and Geography - Electives: Big History, Carers, Child Studies, Commerce, Electronics, Dance, Drama, History Elective, Information Software Technology, Multimedia, Food Technology, Metal, German, Photographic and Digital Media, Music, Psychology, Sport Science, Textiles Technology, Timber and Furnishings, Visual Arts, Work Education.